5 Boat Insurance Mistakes First-Time Boat Buyers Make

 Ordering a pizza at the bowling alley makes sense because you’re there, and it’s convenient.
 But chances are, you’re not calling that bowling alley for pizza delivery to your home during the NFL season.

-For the same reason, it’s not advisable to always go with your car or home insurance carrier just because you’re with them and they offer boat insurance too.
+For the same reason, it may be worth considering specialized coverage options rather than always going with your car or home insurance carrier just because you're with them and they offer boat insurance too.

-Boaters face unique risks that are best insured by a carrier specializing in boat insurance.
+Boaters face unique risks that may be addressed by an insurer specializing in boat insurance.
 While those carriers might also insure homes and cars, they have at least made a point to create specific policies tailored to the needs of a boater.

-We work with some of the best boat insurance carriers in the business, which you can read about in the forthcoming article “Our Top 3 Picks for Best Boat Insurance Carriers.”
+We work with numerous boat insurance carriers that offer coverage options for various watercraft and boating situations, which you can read about in our article “Our Top 3 Picks for Boat Insurance Carriers.”

 What If I Already Bought My Boat, Should I Change My Insurance?

-Gather your policy, send it to us for review, and we’ll advise you on what to consider.
+Gather your policy, send it to us for review, and we’ll discuss insurance options with you.

 Don’t Settle for Inadequate Boat Insurance